Smellen/SplunkeGSD/README.md

 To run application once configured
 ------------------------------------
+These running instructions will run web2py with the current application settings.

 1. run 'make run'
 If you would like to change the port, it will automatically run on port 8080, include port=port_number in the make command e.g. 'make port=9090 run'